 - i.
 Choice of Arbitrator(s).
 Any arbitration initiated under subsection e shall be conducted before a single neutral arbitrator appointed by the disputing parties.
 If the disputing parties fail to agree upon a single arbitrator within ten (10) days of the referral of the Dispute to arbitration, each disputing party shall choose one arbitrator who shall sit on a three-member arbitration panel.
 The arbitrator(s) shall provide each of the disputing parties an opportunity to be heard and, except as otherwise provided herein, shall generally conduct the arbitration in accordance with the Commercial Arbitration Rules of the American Arbitration Association. - ii.
 Arbitration Decisions.
 Unless otherwise agreed, the arbitrator(s) shall render a decision within ninety (90) days of appointment and shall notify the disputing parties in writing of such decision and the reasons therefore.
 The decision of the arbitrator(s) shall be final and binding upon the disputing parties, and judgment on the award may be entered in any court having jurisdiction; provided, to the extent the final decision of the arbitrator(s) affects jurisdictional rates, terms and conditions of service or facilities, it must also be filed with the FERC consistent with applicable law, and its effectiveness is contingent upon applicable filing and acceptance provisions of applicable law, if any.
 The decision of the arbitrator(s) may be appealed solely on the grounds that the conduct of the arbitrator(s), or the decision itself, violated the standards set forth in the Federal Arbitration Act and/or the Administrative Dispute Resolution Act. - iii.
 Costs.
 Each disputing party shall be responsible for its own costs incurred during the arbitration process and for the cost of the arbitrator chosen by the disputing party to sit on the three member panel or, if applicable, one third of the cost of the single arbitrator jointly chosen by the disputing parties. - f.
 Notwithstanding these Dispute Resolution procedures, any party to dispute retains its rights to file a complaint pursuant to Section 206 of the Federal Power Act. - g.
-Any procedural or substantive dispute between a stakeholder and an SIRPP Participating Transmission Provider (other than the Transmission Owner under this OATT) that arises from the SIRPP will be addressed by the Dispute Resolution measures contained the SIRPP regional planning process, attached hereto. - h.
+[RESERVED]. - h.
 Any procedural or substantive dispute that arises from the SERTP Process will be addressed by the regional Dispute Resolution Measures contained in Section 15 herein.